30+ (Fun) Ways To Meet New People

 Maybe you’ve lived in your city for years, but you’ve been stuck in a routine.

 Either way, here’s a list of 30+ ways to meet new people.

 First: The secret to meeting new people?
 Consistency.

 Before we dive into the list, here’s a pro-tip for meeting new people.
-Be consistent!

 Most people go to one meetup, they don’t have an earth-shattering time making the best friends of their life.
 Then…they quit.

 To find people you LOVE hanging with, you’re going to have to meet several dozen people and go to events and meetups regularly.